lukasmodry02/BP_full_solution/README.md

 - **API for Chess Figure Classification** using an ML.NET model.

-- **Web app Generator for Chess Notation,** which processes sequences of board states, detects changes, and reconstructs moves with user friendly *UI*.
+- **Web app Generator for Chess Notation,** which processes sequences of board states, detects changes, and reconstructs moves with user-friendly *UI*.

 # Dockerized Deployment